mohitsharma-iitj/NCVPRIPG2023_Writer_Verification/README.md

 ## Environment

-Create the required directories(create new folder in vscode in download).(Or download manually from [Google Drive](https://drive.google.com/drive/folders/1z2p7_cd33m0PG1qxrrceCGnGylLJonSy?usp=sharing) and go to that directory.)
+Create the required directories(create new folder in vscode in download).(Or download manually from [Google Drive](https://drive.google.com/drive/folders/1z2p7_cd33m0PG1qxrrceCGnGylLJonSy?usp=sharing) and go to that directory).
 ```shell
 mkdir notebook
 cd notebook